 Some are certified vegan, while others just are likely vegan.

-I highly recommend sticking to either of these 2 options if you want to be sure that your drink is vegan.
+I highly recommend sticking to either of the first 2 options if you want to be sure that your drink is vegan.

 Guru really only has 1 type of energy drink (plus energy water), but the good news is that it’s certified vegan.

 The only downside is that Guru isn’t that popular, so you might not be able to find it in local stores.
 But you can always order online if you really like energy drinks.

 Even if you just saw the ingredients list and didn’t know it was certified, it’s clearly vegan: